guysoft/HotSpotOS/README.rst

 --------------

 #.
 Unzip the image and install it to an SD card `like any other Raspberry Pi image <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
 #.
-Configure your WiFi by editing ``hotspotos-wpa-supplicant.txt`` on the root of the flashed card when using it like a flash drive
+If used as a wifi client, configure your WiFi by editing ``hotspotos-wpa-supplicant.txt`` on the root of the flashed card when using it like a flash drive
 #.
 Boot the Pi from the SD card
 #.
-If the image has found wifi then it will work like any raspbian image.
-If it fails, and connected to the internet via ethernet, it will start a wifi hotspot called "hotspot" which you can conncte to.
+If the image has found wifi then it will work like any RaspberryPi OS image.
+If it fails, or wifi is not set, it will start a wifi hotspot called "hotspot" which you can conncte to.
+Moreover, if an ethernet port is connected, it will bridge wifi and ethernet letting you connect to the internet.
 #.
-If needed Log into your Pi via SSH (it is located at ``hotspot.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry", change the password using the ``passwd`` command and expand the filesystem of the SD card through the corresponding option when running ``sudo raspi-config``.
+If needed Log into your Pi via SSH (it is located at ``hotspot.lan`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry", change the password using the ``passwd`` command and expand the filesystem of the SD card through the corresponding option when running ``sudo raspi-config``.

 Requirements
 ------------